 The lesser known consequences associated with alcoholism is hair loss.
-In this article, we will briefly review the factors that are known to contribute to hair loss, as well as the role that alcoholism can play.
+Hair loss is usually a distressing condition and could have a huge impact on the patient's self-confidence and quality of life.
+In this article,alcohol and hair loss, we will briefly review the factors that are known to contribute to hair loss, as well as the role that alcoholism can play.

 Factors that Contribute to Hair Loss